 - You should use internal condoms with water-based lubricants, not silicone-based ones.

-- Female condoms may reduce the risk of STDs, such as gonorrhoea, trichomoniasis, and chlamydia.
-Reduced risk from STDs is standard for male condoms too.
+- Female condoms may reduce the risk of STIs, such as gonorrhoea, chlamydia and possibly trichomonas.
+They give about the same level of protection as male condoms from HIV (source).

 Expert Recommendations for Internal Condoms